matteoferla/validation_of_venus_ddG/README.md

 * For past summary see [preliminary results](notes/preliminary_results.md)
 * Other files within [notes folder](notes).

+The dataset run were:

+* O2567
+* ProTherm-star
+* S1342

+These are subsets of the ProTherm database and are aimed at being more balanced in terms of various factors.
+These factors differ, so refer to the original papers for details.
+For [example](notes/residue_distro.md), O2567 is balanced in the number of mutants of a given residues mutating to another, whereas S1342 is dominated by alanine scanning mutants.
+Etc. etc. etc.

 Do note that the code presented in the markdown was originally on Jupyter notebooks.
 So there may be leftover lines that should not worry the reader (see [note on extra fluff](notes/extra_fluff.md))